Employer of Record

 From Other Schemes to Social Insurance Fund

-Contributions must be transferred upon employee movement from other pension schemes to PASI.
+Contributions must be transferred upon employee movement from other pension schemes to the Social Protection Fund where applicable.

 Previous Service Inclusion

-Employees moving to the private sector from covered entities (Diwan of Royal Court Fund, Civil Service Pension Fund) can request inclusion of previous service within six months for entitlement to pension or end-of-service benefits.
+Employees moving to the private sector from covered entities can request inclusion of previous service within the applicable legal period for entitlement to pension or end-of-service benefits where the law allows.

 Social Security for Omani Nationals in GCC Countries